robovm/apple-ios-samples/StoreKitSuite/iOSInAppPurchases/ReadMe.md

 ## Build Requirements
-iOS SDK 8.0 or later
+Xcode 7.0, iOS SDK 9.0 or later

 ## Runtime Requirements
-iOS 8.0 or later
+iOS 9.0 or later

 ## Using the Sample